nais/doc/docs/security/auth/maskinporten/scopes.md

 <cluster>:<metadata.namespace>:<metadata.name>.<subscope>
 ```

+!!! info
+    meatdata.namespace is your running applications namespace
+    meatdata.name is your running applications name
+    clutser, metadata.namespace and metadata.name containing `-` should be replaced with ``

+#### Step 4 - Let IaC repository provisioning the scope client to Digdir.

+- Wait for IaC repo actions to finish. [maskinporten IaC actions](https://github.com/navikt/nav-maskinporten/actions)

-#### Step 3 - Deploy your NAIS application with Maskinporten provisioning enabled.
+#### Step 5 - Deploy your NAIS application with Maskinporten provisioning enabled.

 - Ensure exposed scopes enabled and name matches the already exposed `subscope`

 - See [configuration](#configuration).

-#### Step 4 - Delete your scope from the IaC repository
+#### Step 6 - Delete your scope from the IaC repository

 - Verify that everything works after the migration
 - Delete the scope from the [IaC repository](https://github.com/navikt/nav-maskinporten/scopes) in order to maintain a single source of truth.